Former members of the armed forces

 You will be advised in writing of the decision on your homeless application.
 Whatever you discuss with the Housing Options team will remain confidential.

 Housing Options can also help you with a bond for private rented housing and access other services such as hostels, day centres or supported housing.
-For further information or to apply for assistance contact the Housing Options team.
+You can contact the housing options team by telephone or by completing the online self-referral form:

 Specialist housing associations

 The following specialist housing associations provide longer-term housing for veterans.

 Help with housing costs

 You might be able to get housing benefit to help pay your rent.
 More information about claiming housing benefit in Cheshire West can be found on our Housing Benefit pages.